6. Dope

 4. Anamolisa

 Words fall short of describing Charlie Kaufman’s enigmatic and harrowing brand of cinema.
 Probably the greatest screenwriter of his generation, Kaufman turned director for this comedy-romance-drama.
-The stop-motion film centralizes on the lonely and despairing life of Michael, an aged man whose monotonous and dull life preclude his exuberance and ambitions.
-On a regular business trip, his life changes as he meets the woman who could realize his idea of living life.
-‘Anomalisa’ tackles themes like individuality eternal love with a dexterity that is jaw-dropping.
-Kaufman’s imagination runs ragged as he populates his narrative with relatable and seemingly simple characters who present extra-ordinary ideas, much like Kaufman himself.
+The stop-motion film centers on the lonely and despairing life of Michael, an aged man whose monotonous and dull life precludes his exuberance and ambitions.
+On a regular business trip, his life changes as he meets a woman who realizes his idea of living life.
+‘Anomalisa’ tackles themes like individuality and eternal love with a dexterity that is jaw-dropping.
+Kaufman’s imagination runs ragged as he populates his narrative with relatable and seemingly simple characters presenting extraordinary ideas, much like Kaufman himself.

 Read More: Best Comedy Movies of the 1990s